berkeleyopenarms/blue_core/README.md

 ## How do I calibrate the gripper?

-The starup calibration assumes the gripper is open.
-If Blue was started with the gripper open then no additional steps are needed!
+At startup, the software stack assumes the gripper is open.
+If Blue was started with the gripper open, then no additional steps are needed!

-However, if Blue is started in any arbitray orentation, then an optional gripper calibration service can be called.
-From the command line
+However, if the gripper is started in any other position, then an optional gripper calibration service should be called before using the gripper.
+This service will automatically determine the gripper position by apply a closing torque and detecting when the gripper has fully closed.

+From the command line:
 - ```bash
-  rosservice call /<insert side>_arm/calibrate_gripper "{}"
+  rosservice call /<left or right>_arm/calibrate_gripper "{}"
   ```
-- Note that the gripper controllers cannot be running in order for this to work.
-Any gripper controllers should be switched off before calling this service.
+- Gripper controllers should not be started when this service is called.
+- This functionality is also supported by [blue_interface](https://github.com/berkeleyopenarms/blue_interface)

 -----
 ## Experimental two arm